dynatrace-extensions/dynatrace-extensions-vscode/README.md

 # Start using it!

+### Current project stage

-Currently, this project is in alpha stage - this means there is heavy development still happening, things may break, or change completely between versions.
+Currently, this project is in beta stage - this means that most functionality present currently is locked in and should not receive any major changes unless absolutely necessary.
+Some bugs are still expected, however, the primary focus is catching and fixing them.
-Bugs are expected, however, during this stage please provide any feedback to radu.stefan@dynatrace.com regarding:

-- full feature ideas
-- workflow ideas
-- ease of use of current features
+Feel free to create GitHub Issues and PRs for:

+- any bug found, sharing steps to reproduce and the extension.yaml if appliable
+- any bug fix you can provide
-- usefulness (or lack of) for current features
+- suggestions for improvements to current workflows

+### Installation steps

 Right now, the extension is not published to the marketplace so you'll have to install it from the `.vsix` file packaged in every [release](https://github.com/dynatrace-extensions/dynatrace-extension-developer/releases).
 In VSCode, open the Extensions menu, click the "..." and choose "Install from VSIX..".